 (9) The procedure given in 8.9.5 may be used to determine the reduced overall resistance for tubular piles used as primary elements in combined walls due to the application of the design loads from the secondary elements.

-(10) For the application of concentrated loads via walings, anchors etc. the tubular pile should either be verified accordingly or be provided with stiffeners or be filled with concrete or with well-compacted dense to very dense coarse soil to avoid local buckling.
+(10) For the application of concentrated loads via walings, anchors, etc. the tubular pile should either be verified accordingly or be provided with stiffeners or be filled with concrete or with well-compacted dense to very dense coarse soil to avoid local buckling.

 (11) In the case of a tubular pile that is filled in accordance with (10), the full cross-sectional resistance in accordance with EN 1993-1-1, and in case of concrete in accordance with prEN 1994-1, may be used in the filled part of the tube.